pingevt/drupal-airtable/drupal-airtable.md

 ^ Bluecadet is an experience design agency.
 We partner with mission-driven organizations to create a broad suite of products and environments.
 We embrace design, technology, and innovation in the service of content, emotion, and experience.
 We create experiences that engage audiences through increased knowledge, empathy, and action.

 ^ We don't consider ourselves a Drupal shop.
 We do want to use the right tool for the right job.
 That said, we do use Drupal, and the "other" CMS for most of our BE needs.
-We are slated this year to really epxplore other CMSs, but my gut is telling our websites will stay inthe Drupal sphere for quite awhile.
+We are slated this year to really explore other CMSs, but my gut is telling our websites will stay in the Drupal sphere for quite awhile.

----
+___
 [.build-lists: false]

 # Who is this for?

-- “Site Builders”
+- "Site Builders"
 - Moderate to Advanced Coders
 - Content Creators
 - Anyone concerned with content